alajusticia/laravel-expirable/README.md

     use Expirable;
 ```

+> This trait makes use of `ALajusticia\Expirable\ExpirableEloquentQueryBuilder`.
+So, if your model is already using a custom Eloquent query builder, take into account that this custom query builder must extend the `ALajusticia\Expirable\ExpirableEloquentQueryBuilder` query builder provided by this package.

 #### Default name of the attribute

 By default the package adds an attribute named `expires_at` on your model.
 You can change this name by setting the `EXPIRES_AT` constant (don't forget to set the same name for the column in
 the migration, [see below](#prepare-your-migration)).

-For example, let's say that we have a `Subscription` model and we want the attribute to be `ends_at`:
+For example, let's say that we have a `App\Subscription` model and we want the attribute to be `ends_at`:

 ```php
 use ALajusticia\Expirable\Traits\Expirable;